idea-2/idea2-wordpress-plugin-template/README.md

 ## Install WordPress

+navigate to `http://plugin.local/` and manually perform the famous five-second install.

+Alternatively, you can use the wp-cli

 ```sh
 docker-compose run --rm wp-cli install-wp
 ```

 Log in to `http://plugin.local/wp-admin/` with `wordpress` / `wordpress`.

-Alternatively, you can navigate to `http://plugin.local/` and manually perform the famous five-second install.

 ## WP-CLI